-Under Section 46(1) of the Tobacco Products Regulation Act 1997 smoking is banned in enclosed public places, workplaces or shared areas.
-An enclosed performance venue is both a public space and a workplace, and enclosed film sets are workplaces, making smoking in these places an offence under the Act.
+Under Section 46(1) of the Tobacco and E-Cigarette Products Act 1997 smoking, including the use of e-cigarettes is banned in enclosed public places, workplaces or shared areas.
+This includes enclosed performance venues and enclosed film sets.

 Smoking during an artistic performance in an enclosed area is prohibited unless an exemption is granted.
 The Minister (or delegate) may, by notice in writing exempt a person or class of persons, from this provision of the Act.

 - unlit tobacco products

 - further information

 This legislation is designed to protect people from exposure to